 Developing and deploying an extension (SOE or SOI) for a map or image service takes several steps.

 - Write the code—When working in Java, you can get started creating an extension using an Eclipse plug-in wizard.
-The wizard ensures that your extension implements the required interfaces and can respond to REST or SOAP web service calls.
+If you're working in .NET, you'll start in Visual Studio with a template project.
+The wizard and templates ensure that your extension implements the required interfaces and can respond to REST or SOAP web service calls.